 - Achievable: I have time to complete the last three sections.

-- Relevant: I need to submit this assignment as part of the course requirements.
+- Relevant: I need to submit this essay as part of the course requirements.

 - Time-bound: I’ll do it by Friday.